-QUICK TIP: check out the range of books by Performance Consultant and Sports Mentor, Jeff Hodges in our new section of the website BodyICE Mental Training.
+QUICK TIP: check out the range of books by Performance Consultant and Sports Mentor, Jeffrey Hodges in our Mental Training Zone.

 When you’re injured there is a very good chance your mind will be focusing on the past — after all that’s when the injury happened.
 Focusing on the past keeps you in an endless cycle of reviewing past mistakes, self-criticism and blame.
 But now is the time to focus your attention on the future, healing and new possibilities.
 Visualising yourself completely recovered is a powerful tool for creating change (including a positive mindset).